 Principal and accessory uses allowed by right are identified on Tables 4.1, 4.2 and 4.3 by the letter code "A".
+A blank space indicates the use is prohibited in the corresponding zoning district.

 404(b) Allowed uses with restrictions.